MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/manage-the-audio-conferencing-settings-for-my-organization-in-teams.md

 ## <a name="assign-an-audio-conferencing-license"></a>Atribui licença de audioconferência

 > [!NOTE]
-> Não é possível atribuir licenças usando equipes.
-Você deve usar o Centro de administração do Office 365.
-Consulte [Atribuir Skype para licenças de negócios e equipes da Microsoft](/skypeforbusiness/skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses).
+> Não é possível atribuir licenças usando o Teams. É necessário usar o centro de administração do Office 365.
+Consulte [Atribuir licenças do Skype for Business e do Microsoft Teams](/skypeforbusiness/skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses).

  **Atribuir uma licença a um usuário**